-This report on internal controls and risk management regarding financial reporting complies with the requirements in Chapter 6, Section 6, of the Annual Accounts Act.
+This report on internal controls and risk management with regard to financial reporting complies with the requirements in Chapter 6, Section 6, of the Annual Accounts Act.

 NIBE is characterised by simplicity in its legal and operational structure, transparency in its organisation, clear divisions of responsibility and an efficient management and control system.

 NIBE complies not only with external laws and regulations in respect of financial reporting, but also with internal instructions and policies set out in the Group’s finance handbook.
 These are applied by all companies in the Group, along with systems aimed at ensuring effective internal controls in financial reporting.

 Consolidated financial reports containing comprehensive analyses and comments are drawn up each quarter for the Group and its business areas.
 Results are also monitored every month.

 There are finance functions and controllers with responsibility for accounting, reporting and the analysis of financial trends at Group level, business area level and unit level.

 In addition to the statutory audits of the annual report and statutory audits of the parent and all subsidiaries, the auditors carry out an annual review of how the companies are organised, of existing routines and of compliance with the instructions issued, based on guidelines drawn up by corporate management and approved by the Board of Directors.
 A summary of internal control procedures is presented each year as part of the Board meeting that deals with the year-end financial statements.
 The Board also has the option of requesting a special audit of a selected business or operations during the year if this is deemed necessary.